-Understanding the Challenges and Benefits of Microelectronics Designs
+The Challenges of Microelectronics Designs and their Benefits

-To fully appreciate these challenges and benefits, it’s first essential to address some of the factors driving companies in this direction.
+To fully appreciate the benefits and challenges of microelectronics, it’s first essential to address some of the factors driving companies in this direction.

 Arguably the single biggest issue here is consumer demand.
 In some ways, this is obvious—consider how cellular phones have evolved over the past two decades, from brick-sized boxes to the slim devices we know today.
 The same trend can be seen in laptops, tablets, and so on.
 In these cases, electronics firms are responding to consumers’ desires for smaller products.